pranavi-2213/Energy_Consumption/README.md

-# ⚡ Energy Consumption Analytics Dashboard (Phase 1 - No ML)
+# ⚡ Energy Consumption Analytics Dashboard

 ### 📊 Real-Time Energy Data Analysis using Streamlit & Plotly

 This project provides an **interactive dashboard** for analyzing **hourly energy consumption data** from the PJM Interconnection (a regional electricity transmission organization).
 The goal of this phase is to explore, visualize, and analyze energy consumption patterns — **without using any machine learning**.
-Machine learning features (forecasting & anomaly detection) will be added in **Phase 2**.

 ---